rambabugupta-cpu/CloneApplication/replit.md

 - **2025-08-10**: Implemented full collection management system with comprehensive features:
   - Complete Dashboard with real-time analytics and charts
   - Collections management with CRUD operations
-  - Payment tracking and recording
+  - Payment tracking and recording with Excel import details
-  - Communication logs for customer interactions
+  - Communication logs for customer interactions with follow-up tracking
   - Role-based navigation and access control
   - Database schema with collections, payments, and communications tables
   - Comprehensive seed data with demo users and realistic collection records